 The congregation in the historic Florence Church he chose for his re-enactment of the Pentecost gathering were treated to a spectacular roar of flames from the ceiling.
 And it was memorable.
 The actors’ clothes caught fire, the furniture caught fire, the walls of the Church – not to mention some nearby buildings were destroyed.
 History does not record if he was invited to give a repeat performance the following year, but I suspect we already know the answer.

-But let’s admit Luke does talk of flames, and even of what seems to be magic, as humble followers of Jesus are transformed in an instant into expert linguists.
+But let’s admit Luke confronts us with talk of flames, and even more remarkable magic, as humble followers of Jesus are transformed in an instant into expert linguists.

 Next we have Peter the fisherman giving an eloquent un-fisherman-like explanation which does not even relate to the described scene as experienced by those present.
 He said in effect that they were witnessing the beginning of the end.
 His quote from the bit we may wish he hadn’t said included: “I will show portents in the heaven above and signs on the earth below, blood, and fire, and smoky mist.20The sun shall be turned to darkness and the moon to blood” !!?

 Well sorry, the Sun is still there, and last time I looked the moon looked pretty much the same as the one visited by the astronauts.
-No, Peter’s interpretation on this occasion was not what Luke had just described – and nor, well at least not in the almost two thousand years since, were these to be the literal experiences for the followers of Christ.
+No, Peter’s interpretation on this occasion was not what the rest of the book of Acts described – and nor, well at least not in the almost two thousand years since, were these to be the literal experiences for the followers of Christ.

 Pentecost may be the official birthday of the Christian church, but attempting to portray the original version as a simple factual record to be read in the comfortable setting of a modern church service hardly does it justice.
-By modern standards, the story itself is seriously weird but as many of the modern critics such as the members of the Jesus Seminar suggest, this appears to be more Luke, the author of Acts, trying to explain the main features of the birth of the Christian Church in a way that builds confidence and teaches key understandings rather than by trying to give a simple factual account.
+On the one hand, conservative Christians insist that must be how it happened.
+Yet by modern standards, the story itself is seriously weird so we find modern critics such as the members of the Jesus Seminar suggesting this appears to be more Luke, the author of Acts, trying to explain the main features of the birth of the Christian Church in a way that builds confidence and teaching key understandings rather than by trying to give a simple factual account.
 Regardless of how you may feel about the accuracy of Luke’s reporting, the real test, as with all scripture, is to see if there may be truths here that help us in our own faith journey.

 Pentecost itself is a borrowed festival – and was one of three significant pilgrimage festivals of the Jewish religious year.
 The word – derived from a word meaning fifty – is supposed to happen fifty days after the festival of Passover.
 Because to the Jews, Pentecost celebrates Moses receiving the Ten Commandments, in other words, God forming a Covenant with the Jews, Pentecost comes to have additional meaning as the birthday of the Christian Church because in the Acts version, a New Covenant is set up as the Spirit comes upon these early Church followers.
 As Peter explains it, these phenomena are like the last days when: “it will be, God declares, that I will pour out my Spirit upon all flesh, and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams.”